wilsonyou/nebula/docs/manual-EN/import_data/nebula-importer-updated.md

 4. Edge types are created in **Nebula Graph**.
 5. All services in **Nebula Graph** are up and running.

-**Note**: The space selected in Nebula Graph is the place where your CSV files are imported.
+**Note**: The space selected in **Nebula Graph** is the place where your CSV files are imported.
 Tags are used to categorize your vertexes or nodes.
 Edge types are used to categorize your edges.
 If you do not know how to create spaces, tags or edges, you can refer to the **Build Your Own Graph** section in [`Quick Start`](https://github.com/vesoft-inc/nebula/blob/master/docs/manual-EN/1.overview/2.quick-start/1.get-started.md).

 ## Preparing the Configuration File

-Nebula-importer reads a configuration file in `yaml` format to get all the required information about the connection to the Nebula Graph server, and the schema for tags and edges, etc.
+Nebula-importer reads a configuration file in `.yaml` format to get all the required information about the connection to the **Nebula Graph** server, and the schema for tags and edges, etc.

 For details about the `.yaml` file, you can refer to [`Example yaml`](example/example.yaml).